lennyleadership/Devotional_Commentary_Bible/content.en/docs/106_Romans/Romans_11.md

 11:20 Well; because of unbelief they were broken off, and thou standest by faith.
 Be not highminded, but fear:

 11:21 For if God spared not the natural branches, take heed lest he also spare not thee.
-11:22 Behold therefore the goodness and severity of God: on them which fell, severity; but toward thee, goodness, if thou continue in his goodness: otherwise thou also shalt be cut off<label class="margin-toggle sidenote-number"></label><span class="sidenote">"Once saved, always saved."<br>The genuine salvation at the first place will be saved at the end.
+11:22 Behold therefore the goodness and severity of God: on them which fell, severity; but toward thee, goodness, if thou continue in his goodness: otherwise thou also shalt be cut off.
+11:23 And they also, if they abide not still in unbelief, shall be graffed in: for God is able to graff them in again<label class="margin-toggle sidenote-number"></label><span class="sidenote">"Once saved, always saved."<br>The genuine salvation at the first place will be saved at the end.
+Some believers went astray and yet returned can be saved.
 However those who do not continue in his goodness were not saved truly at the first place.</span>.
-11:23 And they also, if they abide not still in unbelief, shall be graffed in: for God is able to graff them in again.
 11:24 For if thou wert cut out of the olive tree which is wild by nature, and wert graffed contrary to nature into a good olive tree: how much more shall these, which be the natural branches, be graffed into their own olive tree?
 11:25 For I would not, brethren, that ye should be ignorant of this mystery, lest ye should be wise in your own conceits; that blindness in part is happened to Israel, until the fulness of the Gentiles be come in.